RyuZhihao123/Modular-Tree-Modeler-25/README.md

 ## 3. License Version (Advanced)

-The above version is fully for free download and experience, which includes most of core features for designing the structure of 3D tree models.
+**The Above Version is fully for Free Download and Experience, which includes most of core features for designing the structure of 3D tree models.**

-In addition, we have also developed a advanced version for more professional species design, which supports more enhanced capabilities beyond modular graphs, including but no limited to:
+In addition, we have also developed an ``advanced version`` for more professional species design, which supports more enhanced capabilities beyond modular graphs, including but no limited to:

 - Deeper paramatric control of more botanical phenomenons (Apical Domaninace, Gravity, Light competition, Shade, etc).
 - Better support for smaller farm/house plants